 But the Girl Scout story really starts in this house, with a little girl who was born here in 1860.
 Like most people, her story is complicated.
 She had strengths, skills, and advantages that made her just the right person to start Girl Scouts.
 But she also had limitations and obstacles that stood in her way.

-On this tour of her birthplace and family home, you’ll hear stories and see artifacts from the fascinating life of Juliette Low.
+On this tour of her birthplace and family home, you will hear stories and see artifacts from the fascinating life of Juliette Low.
 We hope you will also gain a deeper understanding of the reach and impact of her legacy.

 Juliette was born into a close and loving family.
 Also living in the household were people they enslaved.
-It’s hard for us to understand this today: how people who were kind to their children and neighbors, who were religious and intellectually curious, could enslave other people.
+It is hard for us to understand this today: how people who were kind to their children and neighbors, who were religious and intellectually curious, could enslave other people.
 But these were the complicated realities of Juliette’s childhood.
-It’s part of her story.
+It is part of her story.
 Though the Civil War ended slavery here when Juliette was four, African Americans continued to struggle for the rights granted to white citizens.

 Above the fireplace is a silhouette, a picture made with cut black paper on a light background.
 It shows Juliette’s grandfather with other board members of the Central of Georgia Railroad, which was built to carry cotton to the port of Savannah.
 He served as its first President and oversaw its construction by immigrants and enslaved people.

 When Juliette was born here on October 31, 1860, this house belonged to her widowed grandmother Sarah.
 Sarah made the quilt on the foot of the bed.
 The pattern is called “Seven Sisters” after the seven-star Pleiades constellation.
 Sarah was deeply religious and attended the Presbyterian Church across the street.
 On Sundays she ordered the enslaved children of the household into her room for a bible lesson.
-Juliette remembered one of these children, a little girl close to her own age named Hetty.
+These lessons emphasized the role of the enslaved as inferior and indebted to their white enslavers, reminding the enslaved children to obey and not to question their place in society.

 Four generations of the Gordon family lived in this house before the Girl Scouts bought it in 1953.
 On the lower wall to the right of the bed, you can see layers of paint and wallpaper from different eras of the house, including the deep blue-green paint from 1886 that you see reproduced in the room today.

-At the time this portrait was painted, Juliette Low had been living with profound hearing loss for less than a year.
-On the table below the portrait is a photo of Juliette’s wedding party in the garden of this house.
-As the bride and groom were leaving, a grain of wedding rice thrown by guests entered Juliette’s ear.
+When this portrait was painted, Juliette Low had been living with profound hearing loss for less than a year.
+On the back wall there is a photo of Juliette’s wedding party in the garden of this house.
+As the wedding couple were leaving, a grain of wedding rice thrown by guests entered Juliette’s ear.
 When a doctor removed it, he punctured her ear drum, leaving her deaf in that ear.
-This accident, combined with damage from ear infections she’d suffered since childhood, left Juliette hard of hearing for the rest of her life.
+This accident, combined with damage from ear infections she had suffered since childhood, left Juliette hard of hearing for the rest of her life.

 Juliette Low’s parents, Willie and Nellie Gordon, believed in community service and living a purposeful life.
 In this room, you see portraits of them in their seventies painted by Juliette’s niece, Alice Parker Shurtleff.
 Above the fireplace is Nellie, dressed in lace, looking alert and amused.
 To the right of the bed is Willie in his U.S. Brigadier General uniform.
 He served at Camp Miami during the Spanish-American War in 1898.